 Though PRTG is all-in-one so you don’t need multiple products and licenses to gain comprehensive monitoring, a key question to evaluate is how many sensors your network needs, and what will be the long-term cost of the sensor-based licensing model as you grow.
-To evaluate, you can download a 30-day trial of the software here.
+To evaluate, you can download a 30-day free trial.

 ntopng is an open-source web-based traffic analysis tool that does passive network monitoring based on flow data and statistics extracted from observed traffic. ntopng does the packet capture itself; to receive flow data it depends on nProbe, a NetFlow/IPFIX exporter/collector.
 Flow protocols include NetFlow v9, IPFIX, and NetFlow-lite.

 The community version of ntopng is free.
 The professional (small business) and enterprise versions require a paid license, but are free to educational and nonprofit organizations. nProbe can be test-driven for free but a fully functioning version requires a paid license.
 So the use of NetFlow data is limited (unless you qualify for a free license).